dsr-1/team3D-OnlineImageUploader/README.md

+This project was created by Team 3-D Members of team are Deepanshu Jha Dhruv Bhargav Divyank Singh Rajput

+Submitted to : Mr.Lalit Purohit
+               Mr Upendra Singh

 A person can maitain a list of its customers with their image, name and other data.
 CRUD operations and additional features.